Why You Should Ignore MOZ DA Score

-Please, a higher Moz DA doesn’t get you more traffic.
+A higher Moz DA does not get you more traffic.
+It’s an SEO myth.
 Google doesn’t look at Moz DA.
 They don’t care.
 It’s not a ranking factor.
 It’s just Moz’s interpretation of a site’s authority and ability to rank.

 In an ideal world, an increase in organic traffic would lead to a higher DA, not the other way around.
 But even that doesn’t apply anymore either.

 3. To Participate in Link Swaps and Collab Posts